orbeon/orbeon-forms-doc/form-runner/feature/lease.md

 ![Message showing the user relinquished the lease](../images/lease-relinquished.png)

-[SINCE Orbeon Forms 2024.1] The lease feature is also available in Form Builder, where it prevents multiple users from concurrently editing the same form definition.
+[SINCE Orbeon Forms 2024.1] The Lease feature is also available in Form Builder, where it prevents multiple users from concurrently editing the same form definition.

-## Enabling the lease feature
+## Enabling the Lease feature

-By default, the lease feature is disabled.
+By default, the Lease feature is disabled.
 It is enabled when the following conditions are met:

 - You've set the property `oxf.fr.detail.lease.enabled.*.*` to `true`, as shown below (the default is `false`, so you do need to set this property).
 - The user is authenticated.
-- The implementation of the persistence API used by the current app/form supports the lease feature.
+- The implementation of the persistence API used by the current app/form supports the Lease feature.
 As of Orbeon Forms 2018.2, this is the case of all the built-in implementations of the persistence API for relational databases, but not of the implementation of the persistence API for eXist.

-If the lease feature is enabled, when non-authenticated users try to edit the data, they receive receive a [403 Forbidden](https://en.wikipedia.org/wiki/HTTP_403).
+If the Lease feature is enabled, when non-authenticated users try to edit the data, they receive receive a [403 Forbidden](https://en.wikipedia.org/wiki/HTTP_403).

 ```xml
 <property